Create a retro red and blue 3d analyph text effect in Photoshop

 Step 1: Make two copies of the text

-We'll start by making two copies of the text, one for the red color in the 3D effect and the other for blue.
+First, create two copies of your text layer—one for the red color in the 3D effect and one for the blue.

 In the Layers panel, select your type layer: